Together they abstain on the PP's extension of nuclear power plants, sparing Sánchez a headache

 The Congress of Deputies also rejects the freeze on Aena fees proposed by the Popular Party

-MadridThursday's votes in the Congress of Deputies were the first to test the relationship between Junts and the PSOE after Carles Puigdemont's party have decided to break ties with the socialists.
-However, the anticipated clash did not materialize because the laws at stake were part of the list of exceptions drawn up by Junts, which already had a verbal agreement with the Socialists.
+MadridThursday's votes in the Congress of Deputies were the first to test the relationship between Junts and the PSOE, after Carles Puigdemont's party have decided to break ties with the socialists.
+However, the anticipated clash did not materialize because the laws at stake were part of the list of exceptions drawn up by Junts, which included regulations on which it already had a verbal agreement.
 Thus, the Spanish lower house has given the green light to the Consumer Protection Law, as well as the Sustainable Mobility Law.
-So, why was there so much anticipation?

 In any case, the impact of the PP's amendment was limited, according to various sources consulted by ARA.
-The amendment focuses on the ministerial orders that establish a definitive cessation date for the operation of nuclear power plants and seeks to prevent the National Safety Council (CSN) from having to rule on a request for an extension of their operating life, as it must do now.
-This is a contradictory move to the one the PP itself made in 2012 when it did take the CSN's opinion into account when closing the Garoña plant (Castilla y León).
-However, even though the ministerial orders introduce a date for the cessation of nuclear activity—in the case of Almaraz (Extremadura) it is already 2027—this does not prevent the companies that own the plants from requesting an extension of their operating life in accordance with regulations.
+The amendment focuses on the ministerial orders that establish a definitive cessation date for the operation of nuclear power plants.
+It seeks to prevent the National Safety Council (CSN) from having to rule on a request to extend the plant's operating life, as it must do now.
+This move contradicts the PP's own actions in 2012, when it did consider the CSN's opinion when closing the Garoña plant (Castilla y León).
+However, even though the ministerial orders introduce a date for the cessation of nuclear activity—in the case of Almaraz (Extremadura), it is 2027—this does not prevent the companies that own the plants from requesting an extension of their operating life in accordance with regulations.
 Therefore, it does not prevent the current schedule from being extended.

-In fact, in the case of Extremadura Naturgy, Iberdrola and Endesa have done soThe request is already on the Spanish government's desk.
+In fact, in the case of Extremadura, Naturgy, Iberdrola and Endesa have requested itThe request is already on the Spanish government's desk.
 "The amendment creates confusion and introduces uncertainty into the procedures," say sources at the Ministry for Ecological Transition.
 A view shared by parliamentary sources.
-Ultimately, the amendment does not automatically imply an extension for nuclear power plants because "the right to request an extension is not created by a ministerial order, but by current regulations," the same sources indicate.
+Ultimately, the amendment does not automatically imply an extension for nuclear power plants, because "the right to request an extension is not created by a ministerial order, but by current regulations," the same sources insist.

 Extremadura, the first step

-But for the PSOE (Spanish Socialist Workers' Party), the closure of nuclear power plants has also become a headache.
-The Spanish government has always defended the current closure schedule.
-It has only been open to revising it if the companies that own the nuclear plants did not cross certain red lines.
-And this is the current situation with Almaraz.
-After a long back-and-forth, the owners of the Extremadura plant have formally requested a three-year extension of its operating life (until 2030), and they have done so by accepting some of the demands of Pedro Sánchez's government.
-Beyond the technical issues and the study process that is now beginning, the PSOE faces elections in Extremadura on December 21.
-There, the areas affected by the plant's closure are also wary of the decision, and in fact, the Socialist candidate for the Extremadura regional government, Miguel Ángel Gallardo, expressed his certainty that the extension will be granted.
+Despite Thursday's vote, the closure of nuclear power plants is an issue Sánchez will have to address.
+The Spanish government has always defended the current closure schedule and has only been open to revising it if the companies owning the plants did not cross certain red lines.
+This is the current situation with Almaraz.
+After a long back-and-forth, the owners of the Extremadura plant have requested a three-year extension of its operating life (until 2030), accepting some of the central government's demands.
+Beyond the technical issues and the study process that has now begun, the PSOE faces elections in Extremadura on December 21.
+There, the affected areas are also wary of the closure, and in fact, the Socialist candidate for the Extremadura regional government, Miguel Ángel Gallardo, expressed his certainty that the extension will be granted.